letsdiscodev/docs.letsdisco.dev/docs/tldr-guides/deploying-a-flask-site.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Deploying a Static Site
+# Deploying a Flask Site

 <input type="checkbox" /> make sure that [disco is installed](../installation)
 <input type="checkbox" /> you will need a domain or subdomain that you control